Business car leasing versus buying

 Hire Purchase works in a similar way to leasing.
-This is in the sense that you pay a monthly fee for a set period of time, up to 5 years.
-But, once that time is up, you own the car with nothing more to pay.
+At least in the sense that you pay a monthly fee for a set period of time, which can be anything up to 5 years.
+However, once that time is up you own the car with nothing more to pay.

-A Cash Purchase is pretty self-explanatory in the way that you simply pay for a car outright, without the use of a finance agreement.
-You can either do this with the cash in your bank or via a bank loan.
-You then pay the bank loan back over a period of time.
+This is pretty self-explanatory, to be honest.
+A Cash Purchase is when you pay for the vehicle outright, without the need for a finance agreement of any type.
+You can either do this using cash from your bank account or via a bank loan.

 What are the advantages of buying a car through a business?

-- A Hire Purchase can last 5 years, which means that you can lower your monthly payments even further if you wish
+- If you get your vehicle with a Hire Purchase agreement you can extend the length of your agreement to five years, this means that you can lower your monthly payments should you wish

-- This is if you buy the cars outright.
-You won’t have the liability of the cars on the company accounts.
+- There are no monthly payments on your company accounts, at least if you own the cars outright.
+You won’t have the liability of the cars on your company accounts

-- If you have a Hire Purchase, then you can end your contract at pretty much any point as long as you pay the settlement figure to clear the finance
+- There are no contracts if you use Cash Purchase.
+If you have a Hire Purchase agreement then you can end your contract at any point, though you will need to pay the balance in order to do so

 What are the disadvantages of buying a car for business?